LostHopes/secured-accounts-lab/README.md

 listed in the pyproject.toml file.

-# Task 2
+# Task 3

-For these purposes we're gonna use flask-simple-captcha library
+Activate account with email.
+For these purposes we're gonna use flask-mail library

-- [x] implement captcha auth during registrations
+- [ ] verify registration with email

 # Installation